jddmartin/expt_16_programs/instructions.md

   expt_16_program.py
 on Desktop.

-Program should open up in Visual Studio Code.
+Program should open up in Visual Studio Code (you may need to specify this).

 Allow untrusted files in this Window.